TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

             outerWrap = <h1>|</h1>
         }

-.. index:: if; directReturn
-.. _if-directreturn:

 directReturn
 ------------

-:aspect:`Property`
-   directReturn
+..  t3-function-if:: directReturn

-:aspect:`Data type`
-   :t3-data-type:`boolean`
+    :Data type: :t3-data-type:`boolean`

-:aspect:`Description`
     If this property exists, no other conditions will be checked.
 Instead the true/false of this value is returned.
 Can be used to set true/false with a TypoScript constant.

-..  index:: if; endsWith
-..  _if-endsWith:

 endsWith
 --------

 ..  versionadded:: 12.1

-:aspect:`Property`
-    endsWith
+..  t3-function-if::  endsWith

-:aspect:`Data type`
-    value / :ref:`stdwrap`
+    :Data type:  value / :ref:`stdwrap`

-:aspect:`Description`
     Returns true, if the content ends with :typoscript:`value`.

-:aspect:`Example`
+    ..  rubric:: Example

     ..  code-block:: typoscript
         :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript
         :emphasize-lines: 7